6 Upcoming Mahindra SUVs By 2030 Decoded: Mahindra Thar 5 Door, Mahindra Scorpio Pickup, Mahindra XUV 1XO, Mahindra XUV 5XO, Mahindra XUV700 Coupe, And New-gen Mahindra Bolero | CarDekho.com

-Out of the six new models slated to go on sale by 2030, two of them have already been confirmed in the form of the Thar 5-door and new-gen Bolero
+Two of the six new models – the Thar 5-door and new-gen Bolero – slated to go on sale by 2030, have already been confirmed

-At an investor meeting to discuss the results of the FY2024, Mahindra announced its future plans highlighting some of the new models that are coming our way in the next few years.
+In a recent investor meeting, Mahindra highlighted some of the new models coming our way in the next few years.
 While it’s already known that Mahindra’s Born Electric (BE) range of EVs will be introduced starting late 2024, the Indian carmaker revealed plans to launch SIX new internal combustion engine (ICE) powered SUVs by 2030.
-We take a guess at what these six upcoming new Mahindra offerings could be:
+So here’s a guess at what these six upcoming new Mahindra offerings could be:

 Mahindra Thar 5-door

-The first model on the list is an obvious one - the Mahindra Thar 5-door.
-It has already been confirmed for a launch in 2024 with the global reveal set for August.
-It will be a bigger and more practical alternative to the Maruti Jimny and the Thar 3-door, thanks to the longer wheelbase and extra set of doors.
-Expect it to share its powertrains with the 3-door model but with more performance, while featuring more equipment on board such as a bigger touchscreen and some advanced driver assistance systems (ADAS).
+The first model on the list is an obvious one: the Mahindra Thar 5-door.
+It has already been confirmed for launch in 2024 with the global reveal set for August.
+It will be a bigger and more practical alternative to the Maruti Jimny and Thar 3-door, thanks to the longer wheelbase and extra set of doors.
+Expect it to share its powertrains with the 3-door model but with added performance, and more feature-packed equipment on board such as a bigger touchscreen and some advanced driver assistance systems (ADAS).

 New-gen Mahindra Bolero